123andy/redcap-docker-compose/rdc/documentation/README.md

 ```
 ^CGracefully stopping... (press Ctrl+C again to force)
 Stopping redcap ... done
-Stopping mailhog ... done
 ```

 This stops your running containers but does not delete them.
-They are still there on your machine and will be restarted when you run `docker-compose up` again.
-You can remove them (but not the volumes) with `docker-compose rm`.
+If you run `docker-compose up` again, they will resume.
+You can remove the containers by `docker-compose down` or `docker-compose rm`.
 Try restarting again with `docker-compose up -d` - it should be MUCH faster after the initial load.
 Adding the `-d` means detached so you can close your terminal window and the service will continue to run.